teju81/ROS2_Essentials/README.md

 # ROS2_Essentials

 This repository will serve as a quick tutorial/recap and also template for your awesome robotics software projects that will be based on ROS2.
-I am using ROS2 Iron at the time of making this tutorial.
+I am using ROS2 Iron on Ubuntu 22.04 at the time of making this tutorial.

 **1. Create Workspace**